All Episodes

 This was a deal that nobody else on the face of the earth had.

-Not Goldman Sachs, not JP Morgan, not Bank of America, not Deutsche Bank.
+Not Goldman Sachs, not JPMorgan, not Bank of America, not Deutsche Bank.

-Small tiny Rosemont Seneca Partners, which is run by Hunter Biden, got this deal from the Chinese government.
+Small, tiny Rosemont Seneca Partners, which is run by Hunter Biden, got this deal from the Chinese government.

-Now they've admitted that, yeah, okay, it is true, but there was nothing uh unusual about it, which is totally ridiculous.
+Now they've admitted that, yeah, okay, it is true, but there was nothing unusual about it, which is totally ridiculous.

-But this deal How much did he get paid on that deal?
+But this deal— How much did he get paid on that deal?

 Well, the problem is we don't know, right?

-We know because of the Ukrainians, the Ukrainians released the corporate records.
+We know because of the Ukrainians.

 We have the financial records that show how much the Ukrainians paid him.

-We don't know how much Hunter Biden uh got in this deal, and that's the problem, because there's no disclosure requirements for the son of the vice president to say how much the Chinese government is paying him in this deal.
+And that's the problem, because there's no disclosure requirements for the son of the vice president to say how much the Chinese government is paying him in this deal.

 But here's what's troubling.